enjoy-digital/colorlite/README.md

 $ ./test_gpios.py (will do a short long pulse on power switch)
 $ ./test_flash.py (will do a short pulse on reboot switch)
 ```

+> **Note**: It is recommended to operate this on a local network.
+It's possible to expose/use it over Internet through a Router but the protocol is not secured at all, so don't use it to control sensitive equipments or at your own risk!